Dre Campbell Farm

 These yellow bugs with black stripes on each wing are instantly recognizable.
 However, there are two common types of cucumber beetles: striped and spotted.

 The striped cucumber beetle is more common than the spotted cucumber beetle, which has spots instead of stripes.
-Both can cause serious damage to plants.
+Both can cause severe damage to plants.

 The larvae feed on corn and cucurbit roots, while the adults feed on the blossoms and leaves of flowering plants.
 As such, they can be a force to be reckoned with in your garden.